Puthia Rajbari: Structure

 The rooms are built around the courts in the palace, with the exception of the Kachari Angan, the courts are one storeyed.
 Kachari Angan has porticos on both the west and east ends which project in the Palladian manner.
 The west entrance gate leads to Kachari Angan while the other leads to Temple or Gobindabari courts.
 Each portico is supported by 4 semi-Corinthian columns rising the full height of the building.
 The porticos contain arcaded, semi-glazed loggias at the first floor level.
 The building's central portion, between the porticos, continues the columned theme and also has a loggia at first floor level.
 Also here the 4 semi Corinthian pillars cover the upper parts of the building.
 A wooden staircase leads to the upper floor on the east side.
 There are three rooms of different size, two of which were used as treasuries.
 The other side, (Western) has 4 rooms with two verandahs.
 Close to Govindabari, there are two small rooms with verandah.
 Now, most of the rooms built on the east and south of Kachari Angan are at ruins.

 The northern block of the building with east–west axis is double storeyed and has a wide hall of 21.95m x 7.16m.
 The upper storeyed portion has six variously announced rooms.
 In front of the hall there is a wide verandah with balconies on either side.
-The Pancharatna Bara Gobinda temple is located at the Gobindabari of this palace.
+The Pancharatna Gobinda temple is located at the Gobindabari of this palace.
 The temple is beautifully ornamented with terracotta carvings.
 There are two rooms and several bathrooms in the western part of Andar Mahal.
 Most of the rooms in the court in western part of Andar Mahal are in ruins.
 In the eastern part of Ander Mahal there is one storeyed residence of Rani Hemanta Kumari.
 It has a porch in front of it and a central reception hall with nine rooms.
 There are extended verandahs with arches in front and rear of the hall room.
 Iron and wooden beams have been used in the roof.